Gender, Sexual and Reproductive Health and International Human Rights Law (PROJECT-BASED PRACTICUM)

 | 4 credit hours

-On the experiential/field-work side, students will work with external partners on legal and policy projects related to sexual and reproductive health.
-Through the experiential learning component of the course, students will learn how to conduct a legal analysis of existing legal and regulatory frameworks for sexual and reproductive health from a human rights perspective.
+PROJECT WORK: Students will work with external partners on legal and policy projects related to sexual and reproductive health.
+Some of the projects may include drafting amicus briefs for cases currently pending before international bodies, and drafting briefs assessing a particular State compliance with human rights law regarding sexual and reproductive rights to be filed in front of UN bodies (shadow reports).
+Through these projects, students will learn how to conduct a legal analysis of existing legal and regulatory frameworks for sexual and reproductive health from a human rights perspective.
 Students will also learn how to use epidemiological data to support and craft compelling human rights law arguments for advancing public policy on, for example, maternal mortality and sexual violence prevention and eradication.
-By working with external civil society organizations, such as the Center for Reproductive Rights and Women’s Link Worldwide, the course will give students the opportunity to develop practical projects using international human rights law to advocate for the advancement of sexual and reproductive health rights.
-Some of the projects may include, drafting amicus briefs for cases currently pending before international bodies, and drafting briefs assessing a particular State compliance with human rights law regarding sexual and reproductive rights to be filed in front of UN bodies (shadow reports).
+By working with external civil society organizations, the course will give students the opportunity to develop practical projects using international human rights law to advocate for the advancement of sexual and reproductive health rights.
+In the past, external partners have included: the Center for Reproductive Rights, Women’s Link Worldwide, Human Rights Watch (Women’s Rights Division), IPAS, Southern Africa Litigation Centre, among others.

-This is a 4 credit course.
-2 credits will be awarded for the 2-hour weekly seminar and 2 credits will be awarded for approximately 10 hours of supervised work per week, for a minimum of 11 weeks.
-The seminar portion will be graded.
+This is a four credit course.
+Two credits will be awarded for the two-hour weekly seminar and two credits will be awarded for approximately 10 hours of supervised project work per week, for a minimum of 11 weeks.
+Both the seminar and the project work will be graded.

 ||Room / Days / From-To

 (CRN #: 23873)